garden-io/garden/examples/build-dependencies/README.md

 This example project demonstrates how to use build dependencies to include files and directories from outside a module's root with its build context.
 For example, some .NET and Java projects that are split up into multiple modules need a shared configuration file at build time for each module.

 Another common use case is to use build dependencies to include shared libraries with multiple modules.
-Our [`openfaas` example project](../openfaas) demonstrates this same pattern with an NPM package.

 To achieve this, we: